Tumor-infiltrating lymphocytes

 Very high magnification micrograph of tumor infiltrating lymphocytes, abbreviated TILs, in a case of colorectal carcinoma.
-TILs may also be spelled tumour infiltrating lymphocytes.
 H&E stain.

 TILs are implicated in killing tumor cells.
 The presence of lymphocytes in tumors is often associated with better clinical outcomes (after surgery or immunotherapy).

 Detection and characteristics

-TILs can be found between the tumor cells, as TILs in the stroma surrounding the tumor cells do not count.
-TILs are often found floating around the tumor without actual penetration or action on the tumor cells.
-Histologic definitions for TILs vary.
+Histologic definitions for what constitutes a TIL vary.
+Some authors define TILs as existing only between tumor cells, excluding lymphocytes in the surrounding stroma.
+Other researchers consider both TILs within the tumor (intratumoral TILs) and TILs in the surrounding stroma to have clinical significance.

 CD3 has been used to detect lymphocytes in tumor samples.
-Tumor immune infiltration can also be determined using gene expression methods like Microarray or RNA Sequencing through deconvolution methods such as CIBERSORT.
+Tumor immune infiltration can also be determined using gene expression methods like microarray or RNA sequencing or through deconvolution methods such as CIBERSORT.
 Such methods allow for systematic TIL enumeration and characterization of the tumor microenvironment in diverse cancer types and across thousands of tumors, an approach largely led by Ash Alizadeh, Ajit Johnson among others.
 Detection of gene expression specific to different kinds of immune cell populations can then be used to determine the degree of lymphocyte infiltration as has been shown in breast cancer.
-An active immune environment within the tumor often indicates a better prognosis as can be determined by the Immunological constant of rejection.
+An active immune environment within the tumor often indicates a better prognosis as can be determined by the immunologic constant of rejection.